MichuButAnother/beepmusic/README.md

 Example of file is show in /examples.
 Tempo is delay before next note (lower=faster).
 For first time i recommend 50.

+NOT WORKING IN TERMINAL EMULATOR!
+Switch to console mode before using it! also check your pc speaker (onboard) is connected if there still no sounds.
 # Making music
 Select in OpenMPT channel and copy it to new .txt file.
 If you have problems try look at examples.